Malaysia Airlines: Sponsorships

-Malaysia Airlines signed a 3-year sponsorship deal with Premier League club Liverpool FC in October 2016, which gives them the right to be its Official Global Airline Partner.
+Malaysia Airlines previously signed a 3-year sponsorship deal with Premier League club Liverpool FC in October 2016, which gives them the right to be its Official Global Airline Partner.
 In addition, a six-minute advertisement video of Malaysia Airlines will be broadcast during home games at Anfield until the 2018-2019 season.

+Recently the airline has signed a commercial partnership with Manchester United F.C. with the goal of extending the airlines branding towards several key markets.

-Frequent-flyer programs
+Loyalty programs

 Malaysia Airlines' frequent flyer program is called Enrich by Malaysia Airlines.
 Enrich comprises airlines, banks, credit-card issuers, hotels and retailers around the world.

-Esteemed Traveller

-On 30 September 1987, the airline introduced the Esteemed Traveller frequent-flyer program.
-In the early 1990s, Malaysia Airlines, Cathay Pacific, Thai Airways International and Singapore Airlines launched their joint Asian frequent-flyer program: Passages.
+The airline's former program was called Esteemed Traveller which was launched in 1987.
+The airline also operated a joint Asian frequent-flyer program: Passages.
 The joint program was officially dissolved in 1999, and the Enrich frequent-flyer program made its debut after the split from Passages.

 Enrich by Malaysia Airlines

 On 12 July 2006, Malaysia Airlines introduced its enhanced frequent-flyer program.
 The program is now known as Enrich by Malaysia Airlines (Enrich).

+In 2021, Enrich underwent rebranding focusing on travel and lifestyle programmes with increased digitization that allows members to purchase products from various retailers.

 Members of Enrich are able to accrue miles on qualifying flights through Malaysia Airlines and Enrich airline partners: